 Unifor workers rally to call on Boeing to drop it’s complaint against Bombardier, Sept.
 20

-But on the matter of U.S. courts, The Globe and Mail's business correspondent Barrie McKenna adds, "Part of the power of Chapter 19 is that panel rulings are enforceable in U.S. courts.
-That isn't the case for rulings by the World Trade Organization.
+McKenna argues that the value of Chapter 19 is that “panel rulings are enforceable in U.S. courts.
+That isn’t the case for rulings by the World Trade Organization.
 And it offers relatively speedy justice – a final ruling is due 315 days after a country requests a panel review.
-That's significantly faster than pursuing a case in the courts or at the WTO."
+That’s significantly faster than pursuing a case in the courts or at the WTO.”

 Negotiations on NAFTA 2.0 – if they don’t collapse – are expected to be completed sometime between December of this year and February 2018.
 The next scheduled rounds are expected to be:

 October 11-15 – fourth round of NAFTA talks in Washington, DC